Baby drowns during migrant rescue operation off Italy's Lampedusa | Business

 The much shorter trip from Tunisia was prompting more attempts to cross, especially with smaller vessels, making rescue operations more complicated, Di Giacomo said.
 Worsening economic and social conditions in Tunisia have contributed to the surge.

 Migrants who arrive on Lampedusa are regularly transferred to Sicily to ease overcrowding, but when arrivals surge, this cannot happen quickly enough.
-On Wednesday, 750 people were set to leave for the mainland while another 900 had already been transferred earlier that day, ANSA said.
+On Wednesday, 1,650 were transferred to the mainland and another 3,750 were set to leave the island on Thursday, ANSA said.

+Italy's Deputy Prime Minister Antonio Tajani wrote on social media platform X, formerly known as Twitter, that the government would "do whatever is necessary to help Lampedusa's residents and the migrants who continue to arrive on the island".
+"This is a problem that is not only a problem of the countries that receive this influx, it's a problem of the European continent and in particular of the European Union," United Nations Secretary-General Antonio Guterres told reporters on Wednesday when asked about the situation in Lampedusa.

+"There must be mechanisms of solidarity and burden-sharing that are effective in this regard."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)